Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: Introduction

 In contrast to the excess demand interpretation, scholars such as \citet{StiglitzRegmi2022CausesResponsesToday} conclude that ``today’s inflation is largely driven by supply shocks and sectoral demand shifts, not by excess aggregate demand''.
-In particular, the energy and food price shocks following COVID and the Russian invasion of Ukraine in 2022 were major causes of inflation, but this time from a cost-push inflation perspective wherein firms pass on increases in costs to consumers through prices.
-The strength of the inflationary surge was in large part due to the systemically important nature of the sectors where inflation occurred: energy and food \citep{WeberEtAl2022InflationTimesOverlappinga}.
-Combined with supply chain bottlenecks that have also made headlines after COVID, these observations suggest an alternative cost-push scenario that is outside the realm of Central Bank's policy toolkit.
-This is also the conclusion of \citet{BernankeBlanchard2023}, where a detailed decomposition of inflation over different factors is proposed.\footnote{We became aware of this paper, dated May 23, 2023, in the last week before finalizing our own work.
+This claim is supported by the study of \cite{cavallo2023can}, who present evidence spanning the years 2020 to 2022 illustrating the significant inflationary consequences of unexpected disruptions in product availability and stockouts across various sectors. {Taking this one step further, \citet{GuerrieriEtAl2022MacroeconomicImplicationsCOVID19} and \citet{FerranteEtAl2023InflationaryEffectsSectoral} consider the case wherein a negative supply shock on one (or several) sectors can actually lead to a larger drop in demand than the original shock, and consequently a recession.
+In the New Keynesian model of \citet{FerranteEtAl2023InflationaryEffectsSectoral} demand reallocation explains a large share of the post-COVID U.S. inflation.
+The energy and food price shocks following COVID and the Russian invasion of Ukraine in 2022 were major causes of inflation, but this time from a cost-push inflation perspective wherein firms pass on increases in costs to consumers through prices.} The strength of the inflationary surge was in large part due to the systemically important nature of the sectors where inflation occurred: energy and food \citep{WeberEtAl2022InflationTimesOverlappinga}.
+These observations suggest an alternative cost-push scenario that is outside the realm of Central Bank's policy toolkit.
+This is also the conclusion of \citet{BernankeBlanchard2023}, where a granular decomposition of inflation over different factors is proposed.\footnote{We became aware of this paper, dated May 23, 2023, in the last week before finalizing our own work.
 Similarly to our own approach, \citet{BernankeBlanchard2023} include wage bargaining, labor tightness and trust anchoring in their framework.
 Among the most important differences, however, are the absence of (i) supply-demand imbalances in the price setting mechanism and (ii) possible price gouging effects.
-Furthermore, the various ``tipping points'' that are found within our model do not exist in their simplified specification.}
+Furthermore, the multiple equilibria and corresponding ``tipping points'' found within our model do not exist in their simplified specification.}